 “I tell everyone that this process was the highlight of my college experience,” Leung says. “ I think expanding these centers [Applied Innovation and The Antrepreneur Center] is one of the key things UCI has done over the last few years.
 It got us into entrepreneurship, it got us into startups, and it put us in touch with a network to really launch our idea off the ground.”

-More than that, Leung says that he believes these programs are incredibly important in that they provide voices and opportunities to young entrepreneurs that may, because of their youth, otherwise be overlooked.
+More than that, Leung says that he believes these programs are incredibly important in that they provide voices and opportunities to young entrepreneurs who may, because of their youth, otherwise be overlooked.

-With such a fondness for UCI in their hearts, Avetisov and Leung and thrilled that their most recent expansion has been in Irvine, having come full-circle from where they first formulated the idea for BottleRocket four years ago.
+With such a fondness for UCI in their hearts, Avetisov and Leung are thrilled that their most recent expansion has been in Irvine, having come full circle from where they first formulated the idea for BottleRocket four years ago.
 In addition, a recently redesigned website and a soon-to-come mobile app are making the recycling experience even more user-friendly.